Chia-Network/chialisp-web/docs/puzzles/cats.md

 We the name for this permitted difference is called the **Extra Delta**.
 This is on of many parameters passed to the TAIL program, and it is up to the TAIL program to evaluate whether to permit it or fail out with an `(x)` call.

-If the Extra Delta value is not `0` and does not cause the TAIL program to fail then it is automatically added on to our reported Delta which we use in our announcement ring.
+If the Extra Delta value in the solution does not cause the TAIL program to fail then it is automatically added on to our reported Delta which we use in our announcement ring.
+For safety we force the TAIL program to be run in the case that Extra Delta is anything other than `0`.
+If the TAIL program is not revealed and Extra Delta is not `0` then the puzzle will fail.

 ## The Token and Asset Issuance Limiter (TAIL) Program